bionitio-team/bionitio/README.md

 An additional advantage of bionitio is that it allows us to compare programming styles in different languages and programming paradigms.

+Bionitio is intended to work on POSIX-like operating systems (such as Linux and OSX).
+It has not been tested extensively on variants of the Windows operating system.

 ## Languages

 | Language | Repository | Travis Testing Status |